intel/neural-compressor/docs/graph_optimization.md

 Graph optimization is primarily focused on two scenarios, shown below:

 1. **FP32 optimization**.
-This is similar to the TensorFlow optimization tool [optimize_for_inference](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/optimize_for_inference.py) while LPOT enables more optimizations (such as common subexpression elimination).
+This is similar to the TensorFlow optimization tool [optimize_for_inference](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/optimize_for_inference.py) while Neural Compressor enables more optimizations (such as common subexpression elimination).

 2. **Auto-mixed precision optimization**.
-LPOT generates the optimal model with auto-mixed precision ([bfloat16](https://cloud.google.com/tpu/docs/bfloat16) and FP32) and allows for additional auto-tuning per accuracy requirements.
+Neural Compressor generates the optimal model with auto-mixed precision ([bfloat16](https://cloud.google.com/tpu/docs/bfloat16) and FP32) and allows for additional auto-tuning per accuracy requirements.

 ## How to use it